-Go to Notion Integrations and create a new internal integration or select an existing one.
+Go to Notion's integrations page and create a new internal integration or select an existing one.

-For security reasons, consider limiting the capabilities of your integration.
+For security, consider limiting the integration's capabilities.
 You can create a read-only integration by selecting only "Read content" access in the "Configuration" tab.

 For Cursor & Claude: